 - BA Jurisprudence, University College Oxford

 Would you like to continue adding to your brochure or go to the Brochure Builder to begin the download?Go to Brochure Builder Continue

-In addition he is currently instructed as a junior in a number of cases involving child Claimants concerning brain injury at birth and injuries of the utmost severity.+ Add to Brochure
+In addition he has worked as a led junior in a number of cases involving child Claimants concerning brain injury at birth and injuries of the utmost severity.